Aliases for ATP2B4 Gene

 GeneCards Summary for ATP2B4 Gene

 ATP2B4 (ATPase Plasma Membrane Ca2+ Transporting 4) is a Protein Coding gene.
-Diseases associated with ATP2B4 include Corneal Dystrophy, Schnyder Type and Malaria.
-Among its related pathways are cAMP signaling pathway and Calcium signaling pathway.
+Diseases associated with ATP2B4 include Corneal Dystrophy, Schnyder Type and Long Qt Syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Cardiac conduction.
 GO annotations related to this gene include nucleotide binding and scaffold protein binding.
-An important paralog of this gene is ATP2B3.
+An important paralog of this gene is ATP2B1.

 UniProtKB/Swiss-Prot for ATP2B4 Gene